JENNIFER WHITE

 August 2020: Netflix release

 It's an exciting time for all of us who proudly worked on Stateless, the six part television drama series co-produced/created by Cate Blanchett on the Australian immigration detention system.
+All six episodes have been released on Netflix so a global audience can now see the series.
+It's also still available to watch here in Australia on ABC iView.

 Part of my job as the Dialect Coach was coaching Yvonne Strahovski for her leading role as Sofie Werner.
 Yvonne and I have known each other for 20 years since I was her dialect tutor at drama school so it was an utter joy to work together again.